Fantom-foundation/Tosca/BUILD.md

 ## Code Coverage

 Code coverage of the Tosca project is a work in progress.
 As the different systems get integrated, more features will be added and documented here.
+Go has native support for coverage, which makes getting this metric for `lfvm` or `geth` driver runs quite simple.
+Code coverage for C++ this is not the case, hence a little more setup is needed for this task.

+### CT Driver Code coverage

+To run the the CT driver code coverage simply run `make coverage-lfvm` or `make coverage-geth`, these commands will create the folder `Tosca/go/build/coverage_report/` and a sub folder with the corresponding interpreter's name.
+In this directory an instrumented version of the driver will be built and then run.
+The reports of the coverage of this run will also be in this directory, where lastly an HTML version of the report will be added as well.
+As more interpreter implementations are added to the TOSCA project, they should also be added to the makefile.

 ### C++ Code coverage